bmitchinson/v2.mitchinson.dev/source/_drafts/pillar/october-21.md

 Learned how to do some complex Jest mocking in Typescript, and the initial setup was brutal.
-Would like to break out findings like that into posts for other developers to reference.
+Would like to break out findings like that into posts for other developers to reference more often.

 ## Things I've read